 The course aimed to supply the basic notions of the Greek and Roman classic art, with particular attention to the mechanisms of the communication in the their historical frames and in the cultural, literary and philosophical context.

 Course contents summary

-The course is dedicated to the analysis of communication systems in the Greek and Roman art, it is from the part of ' ' narrative' ' that from the part of ' ' reading' ': narrative system, codes of representation, levels and reading ways, in their anthropological and cultural context .
-The course is articulated in two modules: Module A: image and communication in the Greek art from the archaism to the hellenistic time .
+The course will be dedicated to the analysis of communication systems in the Greek and Roman art, it is from the part of ' ' narrator' ' that from the part of ' ' reading' ': i.e. narrative systems, codes of representation, levels and reading ways, in their anthropological and cultural context .
+The course will be articulated in two modules: Module A: image and communication in the Greek art from the archaism to the hellenisme .
 Module B : image and communication in the Roman art from the monarchy to the late antiquity.
-Didactic supports for the preparation of the handbooks part are also organized and specific seminaries concerning technological aspects of the artistic production (material and technical, the contribution of archaeometry ), restoration and communication.
-Moreover will be organized a study journey in Rome and Sperlonga museums and monuments
+Didactic supports for the preparation of the handbooks part and specific seminaries concerning technological aspects of the artistic production (material and technical, the contribution of archaeometry ), restoration and communication will be also organized .
+Moreover a study journey in Pompeii, Herculaneum, Paestum, Naples museums and monuments will be organized.

 Boardmann (and.): History Oxford of the classic art, Laterza 1995 (until the CAP.
 V excluded) R. Bianchi Bandinelli, M. Torelli: Etruria and Rome, Utet 1976 (only roman part)

 For the course: didactic materials and short specific readings